 Like any addiction, it can be difficult to quit as your body can build up a dependence on the substance and experience withdrawal symptoms.

-To understand the body's response to caffeine a little better, you need to understand the underlying mechanism as to how caffeine works.
+To understand the body's response to caffeine a little better, you need to understand the underlying mechanism of how caffeine works.

-When you consume caffeine through tea, coffee, or an energy drink, the caffeine molecule is quickly absorbed into the bloodstream through the intestinal walls.
+When you consume caffeine through tea, coffee, or energy drinks, the caffeine molecule is quickly absorbed into the bloodstream through the intestinal walls.
 The caffeine molecule is able to pass into the brain where it interacts with your neurons.

 More specifically, caffeine blocks the binding of the neurotransmitter adenosine to its receptor.
 Normal adenosine function involves the gradual binding of adenosine throughout the day which helps you feel tired and go to sleep.
 With a night's sleep adenosine levels break down and the cycle starts over again.
 When caffeine comes in, caffeine inhibits the binding of adenosine, which results in a sense of alertness.

-To have more energy without caffeine you need to re-establish your natural brain chemistry by avoiding caffeine.
+To increase your energy production without caffeine you need to re-establish your natural brain chemistry by avoiding caffeine.
 After a week or two, your body will naturally decrease the number of adenosine receptors and continue on with a fully functioning adenosine cycle.